defuse-protocol/docs/faqs.md

 ## Is there a testnet deployment?

-There's no testnet deployment and no plans for it.
-We recommend testing on NEAR mainnet with using separate dev/test NEAR accounts.&#x20;
+There is no testnet deployment and no plans for one.
+We recommend testing on NEAR mainnet using separate dev/test NEAR accounts.&#x20;

 ## Is there support for native NEAR deposits?